HL7/fhir-udap-security-ig/input/pagecontent/consumer.md

 #### Authorization response

 Servers **SHALL** handle and respond to authorization code requests as per [Section 4.1.2](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1.2) of RFC 6749.

 Client applications and Authorization Servers **SHALL** conform to the additional constraints for authorization code flow found in [Section 7.2] of this guide.

-#### Token Request
+#### Token request

 Client applications **SHALL** exchange authorization codes for access tokens as per [Section 4.1.3](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1.3) of RFC 6749, with the following additional options and constraints.

+Client applications **SHALL** generate an Authentication Token JWT as detailed [Section 4.2].

-Client applications **SHALL** submit a POST request to the Authorization Server's token endpoint containing the following parameters as per [Section 5.1](https://www.udap.org/udap-jwt-client-auth-stu1.html#section-5.1) of UDAP JWT-Based Client Authentication.
+Client applications **SHALL** submit a POST request to the Authorization Server's token endpoint as per [Section 5.1](https://www.udap.org/udap-jwt-client-auth-stu1.html#section-5.1) of UDAP JWT-Based Client Authentication.
 A client application authenticating in this manner **SHALL NOT** include an HTTP Authorization header or client secret in its token request.
 The token request **SHALL** include the following parameters:

 <table class="table">
   <thead>